 In 1951, the Town of Medway adopted its first Zoning Bylaw.
 In 1966 and 1968, Town Meeting approved major changes to it.
-The Medway Zoning Bylaw was recodified in 1975 and then again on May 11, 2015 by Town Meeting vote.
-This publication of the Medway Zoning Bylaw is that recodified version and includes all other amendments adopted since then.
-The most recent amendments were approved at the November 14, 2022 Town Meeting.
-The newest amendments are listed first.
-We hope this summary will serve as a useful history of the Medway Zoning Bylaw and its changes over time.
+The Zoning Bylaw was recodified in 1975 and then again on May 11, 2015 by Town Meeting vote.
+This publication of the Zoning Bylaw is that recodified version and includes all other amendments adopted since then, through and including amendments approved at the May 8, 2023 Town Meeting.
 If you have questions concerning these amendments, please consult the official record of the Town Meeting at which a particular zoning provision was adopted.
-Those records are on file with the Medway Town Clerk, Medway Town Hall, 155 Village Street, Medway, MA 02053.
+Those records are on file with the Medway Town Clerk, Medway Town Hall, 155 Village Street.